 The range of high quality craftsmanship will inspire you!
 Perhaps you’re looking for a one-of-a-kind gift (did we mention wedding season will soon be upon us?).
 Maybe you need a distinctive piece of pottery to serve your favorite entrée.
 Or a surprising vase to display fresh flowers.
 This spring tour provides diverse vessels to choose from—ranging from high-fired stoneware and porcelain to low temperature pit-fired pottery.

-This year marks the Collective’s 5th annual tour.
-To celebrate this milestone, the 2016 Spring Pottery Tour will feature the largest and most diverse selection of pottery ever.
+This year marks the Collective’s 10th annual tour.
 This is a special opportunity to meet the makers and discover some of the unique processes involved with their work.

 Each potter tells a unique story through their pieces.
 Discover the one that speaks to you.